| FTH(1) | General Commands Manual | FTH(1) |

 ( name -- )include

-except that name must be on stack (include is a
+except that name must be on stack (while include is

 from within word definitions.
 Raises load-error